| DBIx::Transaction::db - Database handle that is aware of nested transactions |

 nothing.
 This means that you must always use begin_work to start a

-transaction, even if AutoCommit
+transaction, even if AutoCommit is enabled!

-If there is a transaction started, begin_work
+If there is a transaction started, begin_work simply records that a nested

 transaction has started.

-returns the result of the database's begin_work
+begin_work returns the result of the database's begin_work call if it

 makes one; otherwise it always returns true.

-If there are no sub-transactions currently running, rollback
+If there are no sub-transactions currently running, rollback will issue the

-call to the underlying database layer.
+rollback call to the underlying database layer.

-If there are sub-transactions currently running, rollback
+If there are sub-transactions currently running, rollback notes that the

 nested transaction has been aborted.

-If there is no transaction running at all, rollback
+If there is no transaction running at all, rollback will raise a fatal

 error.

-records that this
+commit records that this

 transaction has completed successfully and does nothing to the underlying